ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #managing-sds-block-volume-api}
 {: api}

 To manage your block storage volume with the API, you can make use of the `PATCH /volumes/{volume_id}` request to modify the volume details.
+Specify the values for the parameter that you want to modify for the existing volume in the request to update the volume details.

 With the API, you can complete the following actions.

 * Rename a Block Storage volume.
 * Expand volume to increase the current capacity.

-You can perform only one action at a time within the command.
+PATCH operation to change more than one parameter value in the same command is not supported.
 {: note}

-Specify the values for the parameter that you want to modify for the existing volume in the request to update the volume details.

-### Updating volume details with the API
+### Renaming volume with the API
-{: #updating-block-volume-api}
+{: #updating-sds-volume-name-api}
 {: api}

-Make a `PATCH /volumes/{volume_id}` request to update a volume.
+Make a `PATCH /volumes/{volume_id}` request to update or rename a volume.

 ```sh
 {{curl -X PATCH '$sds_api_endpoint/v1/volumes/r134-36c119c1-22fa-42cc-b33b-cfdd1591d89c' }}